my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

 Jeg ser for meg at ... → I imagine/envision that ...

-ut fra mitt perspektiv → From my perspective
+Fra mitt perspektiv ... → From my perspective ...

 en mer positiv *holdning* (a more positive attitude)